MarkNenadov/YNABpy/README.txt

     python setup.py install

+REQUIREMENTS

+- Python
+- A YNAB3 database file
+- reportlab (if you want to use YNAB3.Reporting)

 TODO

 - Expand Category functionality
 - Better error handling
 - Add module docstrings to new modules
+- Reporting

 AUTHOR